ethangutk/Outrageous-Blades/README.md

 </p>

 #### 💃 Emotes
-Emotes as something I added towards the end of the game’s lifetime.
+Emotes as something I added toward the end of the game’s lifetime.
 Emotes were animations you could buy with a one-time purchase for your character to perform a player animation.
 For example, the game’s emotes included dancing, clapping, working out, and more.
 These emotes were low-cost to the player, letting numerous people purchase them.
 <br>

 <p align="center">